DIESELWURST/Amazon-Forest/README.md

 -   The game dynamically adjusts the difficulty with each level, increasing the number of adversaries, fires, and time constraints.

 ## Installation:
- 1. Ensure you have a C++ compiler and SDL library installed.
+ 1. Ensure you have a C++ compiler and  the SDL libraries installed.
  2. Clone the repository: ```
   git clone https://github.com/yourusername/Amazon-Forest.git ```